EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 ![AWS web console, again open to the Instances tab, with the Public IPv4 column circled.
 A green banner says that the EC2 instance was successfully started, followed by a long ID](/blog/2022/08/ansible-tutorial-with-aws-ec2/ansible-ng02.webp)

-Login to the control node using our Key Pair.
+Login to the control node using our key pair.
 For me, it is `kaptenjeffry.pem`.

 ```plain
 ssh -i kaptenjeffry.pem ec2-user@13.215.159.65
 ```

-Open another terminal and copy the Key Pair to the control node
+Open another terminal and copy the key pair to the control node

 ```plain
 scp -i kaptenjeffry.pem kaptenjeffry.pem ec2-user@13.215.159.65:~/.ssh
 ```

 Go back to the control node terminal.
-Try to log in from the control node to one of the managed nodes by using the Key Pair.
-This is to ensure the Key Pair is usable to access the managed nodes.
+Try to log in from the control node to one of the managed nodes by using the key pair.
+This is to ensure the key pair is usable to access the managed nodes.

 ```plain
 ssh -i .ssh/kaptenjeffry.pem ec2-user@18.138.255.51
 ```

-Register the rest for the managed nodes as known hosts to the control nodes.
-This is to set the managed nodes as known hosts to control nodes in bulk.
+Register the rest of the managed nodes as known hosts to the control nodes, in bulk:

 ```plain
 ssh-keyscan -t ecdsa-sha2-nistp256 13.229.198.36 18.139.0.15 >> .ssh/known_hosts